-There is different advice around preparing the seed itself due the outer coat of the seed being tough.
+There is different advice around preparing the seed itself due to the outer coat of the seed being tough.
 Some recommend soaking the seed in water to soften the coat, some say that nicking the seed helps, and others recommend doing nothing at all.
-Last year I nicked my seeds and had excellent germination results and so I will be doing the same again this year.
-Nicking a seed is simply taking away a small area of the seed’s tough outer coat to expose the inside of the seed allowing water to be absorbed immediately.
+Last year I nicked my seeds and had excellent germination results, so I will be doing the same again this year.
+Nicking a seed is simply taking away a small area of the seed’s tough outer coat to expose the inside of the seed, allowing water to be absorbed immediately.

 Wild Life Pond

 Towards the end of last year, I started focusing more on the area around the wildlife pond.
 I introduced a ramp for access to the pond, created a wildlife wall into the surrounding fence, and planted some evergreen Carex grasses below.
 I planted some Allium sphaerocephalon bulbs amongst the Carex too for some planting design interest.

 The next stage for the wildlife pond is to surround it with planting, specifically grasses.
 The grasses will introduce some movement to the design as they will sway and flex against the solid structure of the container pond.
 The pond is made out of rusted corten steel, so I have chosen the grass Carex buchananii ‘Red Rooster’ for its similar reddish-bronze leaves.
 Another option could be to plant green grasses to contrast the colour palette, however, I would like to experiment and see if there is emphasised impact in having two similar colours but two different textures.